SFDR Sustainability-related disclosures

 Data sources and processing

 Data is obtained from a variety of sources including: i) third party data provides; ii) data published by companies that is made publicly available; and iii) data directly collected from companies.
 Data is collected and processed in-house and is initially populated using third-party data providers.
 The Investment Manager manually reviews all relevant publicly available data from companies to validate, amend and fill in data.
-The Investment Manager does not use any estimations.

 Limitations to methodologies and data

 In evaluating a company, the Investment Manager in some instances relies upon information and data that is incomplete, inaccurate, or unavailable.
 The limitations on the availability and accuracy of ESG data can stem from varying factors.
-The Investment Manager has developed its methodologies in such a way that the limitations do not affect how the environmental characteristics promoted by the Fund are met.
+The Investment Manager has developed methodologies in such a way that the limitations do not affect how the environmental characteristics promoted by the Sub-Fund are met.

 Due diligence